 Roles are presented on the web interface as a resource tree wherein root nodes reflect entities in PortaBilling® (i.e. customer, account, product, etc.).
 Second-level nodes reflect entity parameter panels.
-For example, for a customer entity, it can be the Personal information panel, Invoices and taxation panel, etc.
+For example, for

 For each node within the tree, the administrator assigns permissions to define whether an entity or its parameters are available for the user and which actions the user can perform on them.
 The role's resource tree has a hierarchical structure, that is, lower-level nodes inherit permissions that have been assigned to higher-level nodes.